-Standing at the starting line ready to race is always exciting despite butterflies in my stomach.
-Once I am settled in my pace, the butterflies are gone.
+Standing at the starting line ready to race is always exciting despite butterflies in my stomach and pre-race anxiety.
+However, once I am settled in my pace, the butterflies are gone.
+But how do we beat those pre-race jitters?

 Ways to Cope